marijnh/Eloquent-JavaScript/09_regexp.md

 Date objects provide methods like `getFullYear`, `getMonth`, `getDate`, `getHours`, `getMinutes`, and `getSeconds` to extract their components.
-There's also `getYear`, which gives you a rather useless two-digit year value (such as `93` or `14`).
+Besides `getFullYear`, there's also `getYear`, which gives you a rather useless two-digit year value (such as `93` or `14`).

 {{index "capture group", "getDate function"}}

-Putting ((parentheses)) around the parts of the expression that we are interested in, we can now easily create a date object from a string.
+Putting ((parentheses)) around the parts of the expression that we are interested in, we can now create a date object from a string.

 ```
 function getDate(string) {